isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 1 - Project Set Up and Placeholder Schema
+# Step One: Project Set Up and Placeholder Schema

 **Quick Disclaimer:**